 The following exercises are done lying prone.
 Begin the exercises with your knees extended up and your feet flat on the floor or bed.

 Cross your arms over your stomach.
-Using your hands, gently squeeze stomach muscles together for supper.
+Use your hands as a reminder to keep your abdominals engaged.
+You can even give your midsection a slight squeeze with your hands.
 Inhale deeply.
 As you breathe out, raise your head and try to touch your chin to your chest.
-Hold for 3-5 seconds and then gradually lower your head to floor.
+Hold for three to five seconds and then gradually lower your head to floor.
 Relax and repeat.

 Inhale deeply and squeeze the muscles around your vagina as if you’re stopping urine flow.
-Hold for 5 seconds.
+Hold for five seconds.
 Relax and repeat.
-Do this exercise 4 or 5 times a day for optimal results.
+Do this exercise four of five times a day for optimal results.

 Easy Does It